 This is really one of the simplest gatherings you can have.
 Get your kids involved and make a pie together or pick one up from the grocery store.
 Don’t forget some plates, forks, napkins and cups from the dollar store and you are good to go.
 Even if you weren’t a math-lover in high school, pretty much everyone can enjoy a slice (or two) of pie.

 And just to get your ideas going, here is one of my all-time favorite pie recipes from where I live in Kentucky.
-It is a traditional pie around here, especially in the spring time.
+Derby Pie is a trademarked pie here in Kentucky and many places make and sell their own version during the spring around Derby time.
+We love this pie for pi day, Thanksgiving and we usually eat it again on Derby Day, or we enjoy making these Derby Day bars instead.
 I hope you try it and enjoy it warm or with a scoop of vanilla ice cream on top.
 Yum!

 - 3/4 cup all purpose flour